 - Critical infrastructure resilience: both physical infrastructure, and the human components - Resilience Engineering: Humans are the primary source of resiliency for an infrastructure

-• How do we make resiliency happen in humans?
-Resilience is not genetic.
+- How do we foster resilience in humans? - Resilience is not genetic.
 If the environment supports growth, people thrive.